jme45/aircraft_classification/README.md

                               )
 ```

-This will save a model which can be loaded like this:
+This will save a model which can be loaded and then make predictions like this:
 ```python
 import classifiers